gollum/gollum/README.md

 Usage
 -----
+RJGit wraps most (if not all) of JGit's core functionality; it has classes for all important Git objects, i.e., Repository, Blob, Tree, Commit, and Tag.
+It allows parsing and manipulation of these objects in an intuitive manner.
+The Porcelain module provides easy access to repositories in the way an ordinary git user would work with a repository (i.e., through a working directory on disk).
+The Plumbing module provides lower level access and allows you to manipulate even bare repositories (with no working directory).

-RJGit wraps most (if not all) of JGit's core functionality; see below for some examples of what you can do with it.
+See below for some examples of what you can do with RJGit.
 Make sure you have [JRuby](http://jruby.org/) installed.

 ### Require the gem and include the RJGit module